yashrk/pvector/README.md

 ## Motivation

 The absence of an efficient Clojue-like purelly functional vector in the Guile Scheme standard library has always been a pain point for me.
 However, the idea of a _bit-partitioned vector trie_ is very beautiful and relatively simple.
-So once I decided to implementat it myself.
+So once I decided to implement it myself.

 ## Sources of inspiration